 Hello [Guest Name], welcome to [Hotel Name].

-Address: [Address or map link]
+• Address: [Address or Map Link]

 Why it works

-Short WhatsApp welcome message for busy reception teams
+Short hotel welcome message for arrival day

 Template